-- 'Nana' has especially small leaves and grows about five feet tall.
+- 'Nana' has especially small leaves and grows about 5 feet tall.

-- 'Compacta' is a dwarf variety like those listed above, but the 'Compacta' will reach anywhere from six to eight feet.
+- 'Compacta' is a dwarf variety like those listed above, but the 'Compacta' will reach anywhere from 6 to 8 feet.

 - 'Compacta Variegata' has a similar growth habit to the original Compacta, with chimeral yellow to white foliage variegation.